FitzTata/face-emotion-recognize/README.md

 Referencies: Haar cascade classifiers (https://github.com/opencv/opencv/tree/master/data/haarcascades)
 Stack: Keras, TF, numpy, REST-API keras, flask

+I used 3 different Haar classifiers, because they really depends on brightness, contrast and gamma of original picture.
+So you can choose your favorite one, or just use it as is.

 How to use:
 1. Copy repository from github using